Dishwasher: Features

 Mid-range to higher-end North American dishwashers often come with hard food disposal units, which behave like miniature garbage (waste) disposal units that eliminate large pieces of food waste from the wash water.
 One manufacturer that is known for omitting hard food disposals is Bosch, a German brand; however, Bosch does so in order to reduce noise.
 If the larger items of food waste are removed before placing in the dishwasher, pre-rinsing is not necessary even without integrated waste disposal units.

 Many new dishwashers feature microprocessor-controlled, sensor-assisted wash cycles that adjust the wash duration to the number of dirty dishes (sensed by changes in water temperature) or the amount of dirt in the rinse water (sensed chemically or optically).
-This can save water and energy if the user runs a partial load.
+A 'normal' cycle for models sold in the United States is typically 3 to 4 hours, though some models support selection of short cycles on the order of 30 minutes.
+Sensor-assisted cycle management can save water and energy if the user runs a partial load.
 In such dishwashers the electromechanical rotary switch often used to control the washing cycle is replaced by a microprocessor, but most sensors and valves are still required.
 However, pressure switches (some dishwashers use a pressure switch and flow meter) are not required in most microprocessor controlled dishwashers as they use the motor and sometimes a rotational position sensor to sense the resistance of water; when it senses there is no cavitation it knows it has the optimal amount of water.
 A bimetal switch or wax motor opens the detergent door during the wash cycle.

 Some dishwashers include a child-lockout feature to prevent accidental starting or stopping of the wash cycle by children.
 A child lock can sometimes be included to prevent young children from opening the door during a wash cycle.
 This prevents accidents with hot water and strong detergents used during the wash cycle.
+Some dishwashers also offer WiFi connectivity, supporting remote monitoring of washing progress or start a cycle remotely.